TheThingsNetwork/lorawan-stack/README.md

 - Our [forums](https://www.thethingsnetwork.org/forum) contain a massive amount of information and has great search
 - You can chat on [Slack](http://thethingsnetwork.slack.com), an invite can be requested from your [account page](https://account.thethingsnetwork.org)
-- Commercial support and consultancy is offered by [The Things Industries](https://www.thethingsindustries.com)
+- Hosted solutions, as well as commercial support and consultancy are offered by [The Things Industries](https://www.thethingsindustries.com)